 Energy statistics - an overview

-This article provides an overview of the energy economy in the European Union (EU) in 2016, based on annual data from each Member State.
-Trends are shown for the main energy commodities for primary energy production, imports and exports, gross inland consumption and final energy consumption.
+This article provides an overview of the energy economy in the European Union (EU) in 2019, based on annual data from each Member State.
+It provides trends for the main energy commodities for primary energy production, imports and exports, gross available energy and final energy consumption.

 Primary energy production

 Primary production of energy within the EU in 2019 amounted to 616 million tonnes of oil equivalent (Mtoe), 3 % lower than in 2018.
 Solid fossil fuels continued their downward trend (13.8 % decrease), as well as natural gas (11.7 % decrease) and oil and petroleum products (7.7 % decrease).
 An increase, on the other hand, was registered for renewable energies (+3.4 %), non-renewable waste (+2.1 %), and nuclear heat (+0.6 %) (Figure 1).
 Renewable energies accounted for the highest share in primary energy production in the EU in 2019 (36.5 %), followed by nuclear heat (32.0 %), solid fossil fuels (16.2 %), natural gas (8.5 %), oil and petroleum products (3.7 %), and non-renewable waste (2.2 %).